-It is recommended that Members note the following headlines taken from Appendix 1 relating to performance in Quarter 1 2014-15:
+The Chief Fire Officer recommends that the Committee note the following headlines taken from Appendix 1 relating to performance in Quarter 1 and 2 2014-15:

-- i) The total number of Incidents attended in Quarter 1 2014-15 is the lowest total in the nine years that the current data set has been collected. - ii) Although the number of Special Service and False Alarm incidents attended in Quarter 1 2014-15 have increased when compared to the same quarter last year, the Service attended the lowest annual total of Fire incidents in the last nine years. - iii) Sickness levels for all staff continue to remain within tolerance levels and the amount of long term sickness has reduced as a proportion of all sickness at the end of Quarter 1 2014-15. - iv) the Service saw a reduction in the percentage of attendances at building fires that met the 10 minutes attendance standard compared with the same quarter last year, and has investigated the reasons behind reductions in the number of building fires attended by the first appliance within 10 minutes. - v) Retained appliances were available for operational duty 92% of the time.
+- The total number of Incidents attended in Quarter 1 and 2 2014-15 is the lowest total in the nine years that the current data set has been collected. - ii) The Service attended the lowest Quarter 1 and 2 totals of Fire and False Alarm incidents in the last nine years but the number of Special Service incidents attended in Quarter 1 and 2 2014-15 have increased when compared to the same period last year. - iii) Although Sickness levels for all staff continue to remain within tolerance levels for the year so far, sickness levels are beginning to rise again since dropping from a peak in October 2013. - iv) The Service saw a reduction in the percentage of attendances at building fires that met the 10 minutes attendance standard compared with the same period last year, and has investigated the reasons behind reductions in the number of building fires attended by the first appliance within 10 minutes. - v) Retained appliances were available for operational duty 90.5% of the time.